 24. User feedback

 This chapter contains useful tips since everybody wants reviews and comments.

 They tell companies that provide quality, relevant products or services and let potential customers know they are dealing with a reliable source.

 Firstly, including a review snippet comprising stars on the website can lead to increased credibility and CTR.

 Secondly, if you generate fresh reviews on your website, its ranking will be improved.
 If you create fresh reviews on another site, this one will still have a higher rating.

 But despite the obvious advantages, looking for a way to get these enthusiastic reviews has long been an obstacle for business.

 They usually work like this: you send your contact list, and the platform automates the process via email or SMS requests and collecting feedback.

 It’s great if you get positive ones.
 It means you are moving in the right direction.
-If any negative reviews appear, usually, you will be able to control the damage with a dissatisfied customer a little bit (and possibly flip this review in the process).
+However, if any negative reviews appear, usually, you will be able to control the damage with a dissatisfied customer a little bit (and possibly flip this review in the process).

 On-page SEO is one of the most important components of any marketing strategy, but it hardly attracts the attention it deserves.
-The way you format your content, optimize metadata, or use images directly affects your rating and user experience.
+How you format your content, optimize metadata or use images directly affects your rating and user experience.